dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 ## Grouping departments

 We can group together departments that are similar.
-It turns out that the algorithmically-generated clusters match our intuition pretty well.
-They even manage to reproduce the North-South campus divide that UCLA students are intimately familiar with.
+As it turns out, the algorithmically-generated clusters match our intuition pretty well.
+They even manage to reproduce the North-South campus divide UCLA students are intimately familiar with.

 <h1 style='text-align:center;'>North Campus</h1>

 **Group 1 ("Perform")**

-Dance; Design / Media Arts; Ethnomusicology; Film and Television; Music; Music History; Theater
+Dance; Design | Media Arts; Ethnomusicology; Film and Television; Music; Music History; Theater

 **Group 2 ("Speak")**